cisagov/ScubaGear/Testing/docs/SetupTenantForTestingAADConditionalAccessPolicies.md

-### Setting up the tenant for testing AAD conditional access policies in the functional test plan
+### Setup the tenant for testing AAD conditional access policies in the functional test plan
 Numerous test cases in the AAD functional test plan associated with conditional access rely on some dependencies in the tenant that you must setup ahead of time:

 - **Step 1** - Create a conditional access policy in the tenant named **Automated Test 1 - DO NOT MODIFY** and set it up as per the configuration in the screenshot below.
 Set the policy to **Report-only** (do NOT turn it on).
 This policy is downloaded from the tenant when the test orchestrator executes and its characteristics are modified in memory (using the test orchestrator's RunCached function) before the provider JSON is sent to the Rego.
 This CA policy must be configured exactly as shown below in order for the test cases to work correctly.
 The only purpose of this CA policy is to support the execution of the test plan - the policy serves no purpose to the actual operations of the tenant and hence why it must be set to Report-only.